mohammadfaizan47/PG-ECOMMERCE-ELT-PIPELINE/README.md

 engineering skills — from data generation and ingestion to transformation, orchestration, and quality monitoring — using a mix of managed SaaS tools and open-source frameworks.

+## Project Goal
+Simulate an e-commerce company's data platform where transactional data (users, products, orders, order items, inventory) is generated, stored in a relational database, replicated into a cloud data lake, transformed through a medallion architecture (Bronze → Silver → Gold), validated for quality, and orchestrated end-to-end — mirroring how real companies build scalable, production-grade data infrastructure.

 Tech Stack:
 ```text
 Data Generation     : Python, Faker